Best Birth Injury Lawyers in Kalundborg

 Frequently Asked Questions

-What counts as a birth injury in Denmark
+What counts as a birth injury in Denmark?

-Do I have to prove negligence
+Do I have to prove that a doctor or midwife was negligent?

-What evidence should I gather
+What evidence should I gather?

 Additional Resources